 A law firm should serve several purposes for its attorneys, Dan says.
 It should provide meaningful, challenging work and a chance to make a difference in its community, for starters.

 “The opportunity to get involved isn’t just tolerated, it’s encouraged – and for the right reasons.
 It’s not just about generating work.
 It’s about giving back.
 Which, by the way, is how you develop as a person and as a leader.
 If you were to do an inventory of all the organizations in the city that Graydon Head lawyers are involved in and the boards where we serve, you would have one mighty long list.”

 “The result is, when you say someone from Graydon recommended you talk to this person or that in this town, they listen.
 I’m very proud of that.
 I think we all are.”

 Dan practices in the general business area representing closely-held businesses on a wide variety of issues including mergers and acquisitions, succession planning for management and ownership, contracting, and technology transfer and protection issues.
 He serves as a trusted legal advisor to manufacturers, high-tech companies, design professionals and health care practices.
 Dan also practices in the area of real estate and construction law, primarily assisting developers, design professionals, contractors and subcontractors with deal formation strategies and contract negotiations.
 Dan currently serves on the Firm's Executive Committee.

-Dan has been selected by his peers for inclusion in The Best Lawyers in America for his work in Corporate Law from 2013-2016.
+Dan has been selected by his peers for inclusion in The Best Lawyers in America for his work in Corporate Law.
 Based on the grading and comments of his peers, Dan is recognized with an AV Rating, the highest rating given to lawyers by Martindale-Hubbell.

 When not practicing law Dan enjoys spending time with his family and friends, traveling and cheering on Xavier University Basketball.